-A 'violent tornado' has touched down in Missouri
+3 dead, state capital battered as storms rake Missouri

 JEFFERSON CITY, Mo.
-(AP) — A "violent tornado" touched down in Jefferson City, Missouri, causing heavy damage Wednesday, according to the National Weather Service.
+(AP) — A "violent tornado" touched down in Jefferson City, causing heavy damage in Missouri's capital city as severe weather swept across the state overnight, causing three deaths and leaving many people trapped in the wreckage of their homes.

+One tornado skirted just a few miles north of Joplin, Missouri, causing some damage in the town of Carl Junction.
+(Source: Twitter/@theryanstewart/CNN)

 The service reported that a "confirmed large and destructive tornado" was observed over Jefferson City at 11:43 p.m.
 Wednesday, moving northeast at 40 mph (64 kph).
-The capital city has a population of about 40,000 and is located 130 miles (209 kilometers) west of St. Louis.
+The capital city has a population of about 40,000 and is located about 130 miles (209 kilometers) west of St. Louis.

+"Across the state, Missouri's first responders once again responded quickly and with strong coordination as much of the state dealt with extremely dangerous conditions that left people injured, trapped in homes, and tragically led to the death of three people," Governor Mike Parson said.
+"I want our responders and all the neighbors who acted selflessly to help their neighbors to know how much their heroic efforts are appreciated by all Missourians."

+Missouri Public Safety confirmed in a tweet that three people were killed in the Golden City area of Barton County, and several injured in the Carl Junction area of Jasper County

-No fatalities have been reported but Jefferson City Police Lt.
-David Williams said they have received multiple calls of people being trapped in their homes.
+Jefferson City Police Lt.
+David Williams said around 2:15 a.m.
+Thursday that there were no reports of fatalities in the capital, but authorities had received multiple calls of people being trapped in homes.
+The tornado hit during a week that has seen several days of tornadoes and torrential rains in parts of the Southern Plains and Midwest.

 "It's a chaotic situation right now," Williams said.
-"We need people who are not affected to stay out of those areas."

-Williams spoke from the Cole County Sheriff's office, where debris such as insulation, roofing shingles and metal pieces lay on the ground outside the front doors.
+Williams spoke from the Cole County Sheriff's office, where debris including insulation, roofing shingles and metal pieces lay on the ground outside the front doors.

+Area hospitals did not see an immediate influx of patients but set up command centers in case the need arises.

+"We have four patients with minor injuries," said Jessica Royston, spokeswoman at St. Mary's Health Center.

-Power outages are being reported in parts of the city.
+Power outages were reported in parts of the city.

-"More dangerous severe weather — tornadoes and flash flooding —expected overnight," according to a tweet from Missouri Public Safety.
+Missouri Public Safety tweeted that there was a possibility of more tornadoes and flash flooding.

+Austin Thomson, 25, was in the laundry room of his apartment complex to do his wash and noticed the wind started picking up.
+He saw sheets of rain coming down and a flagpole bend and then slam to the ground.
+The windows broke and he dove behind the washers and dryers.

+"There's basically one building that's basically one story now.
+Every building there is two stories."

-The National Weather Service said it had received 22 reports of tornadoes by late Wednesday evening, although some of those could be duplicate reporting of the same twister.
+The National Weather Service said it had received 22 reports of tornadoes by late Wednesday, although some of those could be duplicate reporting of the same twister.

 One tornado skirted just a few miles north of Joplin, Missouri, on the eighth anniversary of a catastrophic tornado that killed 161 people in the city.
 The tornado caused some damage in the town of Carl Junction, about 4 miles (6.44 kilometers) north of the Joplin airport.